Testing the Impact of Technology-based Engagement Strategies to Improve Adoption of Medically Tailored Retail Produce Prescriptions

 Aim One

-Using a randomized controlled trial design, assess the effectiveness of enhanced cardholder engagement strategy to improve card utilization among high-risk pregnant patients.
+Using a randomized controlled trial design, assess the effectiveness of enhanced cardholder engagement to improve Fresh Connect benefits utilization among high-risk pregnant patients.

 Aim Two